rob-balfre/svelte-select/README.md

 # svelte-select ([demo](https://stackblitz.com/edit/svelte-rhbzxj))

-A select component for Svelte apps.
+A select/autocomplete component for Svelte apps.
+With support for grouping, filtering, async and more.

 ## Installation